Free food is all around us, if you know where to look. Edible weeds are a free source of food and a nutritious

-Now I know they were probably picking purslane to eat.
+Now I know they were picking edible weeds to eat.

 This is one very versatile edible weed.
 You can add it to salads, juices, sandwiches, dips, pesto, stir fry, quiches, soup, curries, stews, sauces, or pickles.

 The Indigenous Aboriginals also ground the seeds to make a flour.

 You may have guessed it: the leaves, stems, flower buds and seeds are edible.

 It is the highest known vegetable source of omega 3 and also contains vitamin A, C and B and iron.

-In fact, experts say purslane is so nutritious that should be commercially grown and sold.
+In fact, experts say purslane is so nutritious that it should be commercially grown and sold.